abw/badger-database-js/manual/table_methods.md

 ### loaded(row, options)

-This methods is called whenever a row is loaded from the database (or reloaded in the case of updated rows when the `reload` option is set).
+This method is called whenever a row is loaded from the database (or reloaded in the case of updated rows when the `reload` option is set).
 If the `options.record` flag is set then it passes the `row` to the [record()](#record-row-) method to convert it to a [record](manual/records.html) object.
 Otherwise the row is returned.

-You can redefine this method in your own table classes to perform any processing of the loaded data.
+You can redefine this method in your own [table classes](manual/table_class.html) to perform any processing of the loaded data.
 For example, if your database stores boolean values as numbers and you want them to be converted to boolean values whenever a record is loaded then you could do something like this.

 ```js